AdobeDocs/commerce-php/src/pages/developer/configuration/sensitive-environment-settings.md

 ---
-group: php-developer-guide
-subgroup: Configuration
-title: Sensitive and environment settings
+title: Sensitive and Environment-Specific Settings | Commerce PHP Extensions
-menu_title: Sensitive and environment settings
-menu_order: 1000
-functional_areas:
-  - Configuration
+description: Configure sensitive and environment-specific settings with Adobe Commerce or Magento Open Source components.
 ---

+# Sensitive and environment-specific settings

-This topic discusses how third-party developers can create components that designate configuration settings as being sensitive, system-specific, or both.
+This topic discusses how third-party developers can create components that designate configuration settings as being sensitive, environment-specific, or both.

 ## Guidelines